airbytehq/airbyte/airbyte-integrations/connectors/source-webflow/README.md

 # Webflow Source

 This is the repository for the Webflow source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/webflow).
+For information about how to use this connector within Airbyte, see [Webflow source documentation](https://docs.airbyte.io/integrations/sources/webflow).

 ## Local development